 With some creative design work and storage options, this container home has everything one might need for comfortable living.
 It houses a kitchen, plenty of storage space, seating areas, a bed, and a water closet bathroom with shower, sink, and toilet.

-Kable decided to design the container home as “raw” as possible, doing very little to the exterior and keeping the interior super simple and open.
+Kable decided to design the container home as “raw” as possible, doing very little to the exterior and leaving the interior super simple and open.
 All of the furniture – the shelves, table, bed, and seating benches – are built into the wall and can all be folded up when not in use.

 While the white materials inside the home appear new and pristine, Kable says most everything in the house was built using recycled materials.
 There are no windows on the sides, but each end has full glass doors (remnants that used to be installed in a mall) that let in plenty of light.
 Those, combined with the white interior, make the space surprisingly bright and open.

 See the video below for a tour of Hartman Kable’s home.
-It’s a gorgeous example of how well-utilized space can make living in a tiny home very comfortable.
+It is a gorgeous example of how well-utilized space can make living in a tiny home very comfortable.